MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-mpsd-details.md

 ## Cleanup of Inactive Sessions

 If the sessionEmptyTimeout is set to 0, an MPSD session is automatically deleted when the last player leaves the session.
-To learn how to prevent an unused sessions from containing players after crash or disconnection, see [MPSD Change Notification Handling and Disconnect Detection.](mpsd-overview.md).
+To learn how to prevent an unused sessions from containing players after crash or disconnection, see the section [MPSD Change Notification Handling and Disconnect Detection](../live-mpsd-overview.md#mpsd-change-notification-handling-and-disconnect-detection) in the article "Multiplayer Session Directory overview".
 Improper handling of unused sessions after crash or disconnect can cause issues when a title is querying sessions for a player.

 The recommended way to clean up inactive sessions is to have the title query all sessions for a particular user by calling the **MultiplayerService.GetSessionsAsync Method** and then evaluating the sessions.